AndrewWayLCA/PSUnlock-OfficeProtection/README.md

 # PSUnlock-OfficeProtection
 Commands to remove basic worksheet and workbook modify passwords (DOES NOT UNLOCK OPEN PASSWORDS)

+See the most up-to-date help, status and documentation at the [GitHub Repository](https://github.com/AndrewWayLCA/PSUnlock-OfficeProtection).

 # CmdLets
 ## Unlock-ExcelPasswordProtection
 ### Synopsis